redhat-developer/vscode-openshift-tools/README.commands.md

 ### Extensions

 When installing the extension directly from the VSCode marketplace all the dependencies are installed automatically.
-For disconnected environments,before installing the extension download and install dependencies in the order listed below:
+For Disconnected Environments, before installing the extension, please download and install dependencies in the order listed below:

 * [Red Hat Authentication](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-redhat-account)
 * [YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)